adel-gu/Cherry-Rooms-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [microverseinc](https://github.com/microverseinc) since the project requirement as well as the project design is inspired and provided by Microverse.
+- I would like to thank [microverseinc](https://github.com/microverseinc) since the project requirement as well as the project design is inspired and provided by Microverse.
+- Huge thanks to [Murat Korkmaz](https://www.behance.net/muratk) since the APP UI is inspired from his design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>